Tochemey/goakt/README.md

 #### mDNS Discovery Provider Setup

-- `Service Name`: the service name
+- `ServiceName`: the service name
+- `Service`: the service type
-- `Domain`: The mDNS discovery domain
+- `Domain`: the mDNS discovery domain
-- `Port`: The mDNS discovery port
+- `Port`: the mDNS discovery port
-- `IPv6`: States whether to lookup for IPv6 addresses.
+- `IPv6`: it states whether to lookup for IPv6 addresses.

 #### NATS Discovery Provider Setup

 To use the NATS discovery provider one needs to provide the following:

-- `NATS Server Address`: the NATS Server address
+- `NatsServer`: the NATS Server address
-- `NATS Subject`: the NATS subject to use
+- `NatsSubject`: the NATS subject to use
-- `Actor System Name`: the actor system name
+- `ActorSystemName`: the actor system name
-- `Application Name`: the application name
+- `ApplicationName`: the application name
+- `Timeout`: the nodes discovery timeout
+- `MaxJoinAttempts`: the maximum number of attempts to connect an existing NATs server.
+Defaults to `5`
+- `ReconnectWait`: the time to backoff after attempting a reconnect to a server that we were already connected to previously.
+Default to `2 seconds`

 ```go
 package main